Funnel Synthesis via LMI Copositivity Conditions for Nonlinear Systems: Funnel synthesis problem

 \begin{proof} By Lemma \ref{lem:first_copositive1} and \ref{lem:first_copositive2}, satisfying \eqref{eq:LMI_FOH_in_SDP} implies that the DLMI \eqref{eq:DLMI} holds for all $t\in[t_{0},t_{f}]$ except at each temporal node point $t=t_{k}$ for all $k\in\mathbb{Z}_{[0,N]}$.
 It follows from Lemma \ref{lem:DLMI} that the Lyapunov condition \eqref{eq:Lyapunov_condition} holds almost everywhere.
 This implies the invariance of the state funnel $\mte_{Q}$ followed from Lemma \ref{lem:invariance}.
 Last, it follows from Lemma \ref{lem:nonlinear_invariance} that the funnel $\mtf(t)$ is invariant. \end{proof} \begin{rem} The feasibility condition in \eqref{eq:funnel_constraints} enforces the constraints only at the temporal node points, which could result in violations between these node points.
 A possible remedy is to increase the number of node points.
-It is important to note that while the feasibility is only enforced at each node point, the invariance holds across the entire horizon $[t_{0},t_{f}]$ as established in Theorem \ref{thm:final}. \end{rem}
+It is important to note that while the feasibility is only enforced at each node point, the invariance holds across the entire horizon $[t_{0},t_{f}]$ as established in Theorem \ref{thm:final}. \end{rem} \begin{rem} The feasibility of the problem \eqref{eq:SDP} depends on many factors such as the magnitude of $\gamma$ and $\beta$, the density of the node points, the configuration and size of obstacles, and the bounds on control inputs.
+Due to this complexity, it is generally difficult to guarantee feasibility a priori.
+However, a key advantage of the proposed approach is that it is formulated as a convex optimization problem, certifying the problem's infeasibility.
+In particular, if the problem is infeasible, the solver can provide a formal certificate of infeasibility. \end{rem}